Government & Elections

 Electoral Legislation (Political Donations) Amendment Bill 2018

 DefeatedThis bill was defeated at the second reading — the main debate on its principles.
-It cannot proceed further.This bill would have banned all for-profit corporations from making political donations in Queensland.
-It was a private member's bill from the Greens that failed at the second reading and did not become law.
+It cannot proceed further.This bill would have banned all for-profit corporations from making political donations in Queensland, at both state and local government levels.
+It was a private member's bill introduced by the Greens, building on the Crime and Corruption Commission's Operation Belcarra investigation into the corrupting influence of political donations.
+The bill failed its second reading and did not become law.

 Ministerial and Other Office Holder Staff and Other Legislation Amendment Bill 2018

-Passed (amended)This bill became law after being modified during debate.This bill gives the Director-General of Premier and Cabinet and the Clerk of Parliament explicit legal power to conduct criminal history checks on staff working in ministerial offices, electorate offices, and the Parliamentary Service.
-It formalises interim procedures that were already in place and aligns with criminal history check powers that exist for other Queensland public servants.
+Passed (amended)This bill became law after being modified during debate.This bill gives the Director-General of the Department of the Premier and Cabinet and the Clerk of the Parliament explicit legal power to conduct criminal history checks on staff working in ministerial offices, opposition offices, electorate offices, and the Parliamentary Service.
+It formalises interim checking procedures that were already operating since December 2017 and aligns parliamentary staff with the criminal history check framework that already applies to Queensland public servants under the Public Service Act 2008.

 Queensland Competition Authority Amendment Bill 2018

-PassedThis bill became law.This bill updates Queensland's rules for when businesses can access major infrastructure like rail networks and coal terminals.
-It aligns Queensland's access regime with national competition standards and makes the Queensland Competition Authority more accountable when processing applications.
+PassedThis bill became law.This bill updates Queensland's rules for when businesses can access major infrastructure like rail networks, coal terminals, and ports.
+It aligns the state's access regime with national competition standards following reviews by the Productivity Commission and the federal Competition Policy Review, and makes the Queensland Competition Authority more accountable when processing applications.

 Local Government Legislation (Validation of Rates and Charges) Amendment Bill 2018

-PassedThis bill became law.This bill validates council rates and charges that may have been technically invalid due to a procedural issue identified by the Supreme Court.
-In 2017, the court ruled that Fraser Coast Regional Council's rates were invalid because the council adopted its budget without passing a specific resolution on what rates to levy.
-This bill retrospectively validates rates levied by all Queensland councils up to 30 June 2018.
+PassedThis bill became law.This bill retrospectively validates council rates and charges across Queensland that may have been technically invalid due to a procedural issue.
+In 2017, the Supreme Court ruled that Fraser Coast Regional Council's rates were invalid because the council adopted its budget without passing a separate resolution specifically deciding what rates to levy.
+Because many other councils may have followed the same practice, this bill validates all such rates and charges state-wide for financial years up to 30 June 2018.

 Crime and Corruption and Other Legislation Amendment Bill 2018